Starting Couples Therapy?

-You can expect marriage counseling to provide a safe place to discuss your issues, But it will also ask you to explore what you want instead of what you’re settling for now.
+You can expect marriage counseling to provide a safe place to discuss your issues.
+But it will also ask you to explore what you want from this marriage instead of what you’re settling for now.

 This post assumes that you are a loving, motivated couple, not in crisis, and that you both want to improve your marriage.

 If that’s not the case, you can skip this post as it doesn’t apply to you.

 So here’s what I want you to do.
 Get two pads of paper.
 One of you will ask the questions and take careful notes.
 The other will answer the question in paragraphs, uninterrupted.

 No cross talk, please.
 This is not a conversation in the ordinary sense of the word.

 It’s what we call a Generative Conversation.
 The goal is to reach absolute clarity on your marital issues.
 We’re not playing “find the bad guy.”
 If you’re triggered by something your spouse says, make a note of it…you will have your turn.
 After about 20 minutes or so, switch places, as the listener/note-taker now becomes the speaker.

 Have we Stopped Communicating With Each Other?
 This is one of the most essential marriage counseling questions.